Immigrant InvestImmigrant Invest

 Obtaining a residence permit in Switzerland is also tailored for financially independent individuals.
 While no investment is required, applicants must demonstrate the ability to support themselves and their families without working in Switzerland.
 Income must be sourced from outside the country.

-Investors seeking an Andorra residence permit can do so by making a minimum investment of at least €600,000 in the country’s economy.
+Investors seeking an Andorra residence permit can do so by making a minimum investment of at least €1,000,000 in the country's economy.

 Andorran residents benefit from advantageous tax policies, including exemption from capital gains and dividends taxes, as well as savings on income and corporate taxes.
+They can also travel visa-free to neighbouring Spain and France.

-Europe PR and residence permit by investment: a comparison
+Europe PR and residence permit: a comparison

 Country